-- In William Gibson's Pattern Recognition and Spook Country, Bigend is this.
+- In William Gibson's Pattern Recognition, Spook Country, and Zero History, Hubertus Bigend is this.

 - In Greg Egan's Quarantine, Nick is hired to investigate Laura's disappearance by an anonymous client.
 While Nick goes on to uncover the causal foundations of the universe, he never discovers who his client was.